 Specialty coffee is as much a timeless corporate accessory as a potted fern or a pair of RMs.
-Stay classy at the very best places in Brisbane’s CBD to get decent coffee:
+Stay classy at the very best places in Brisbane’s CBD to get decent coffee.

 John Mills Himself

 Once the morning crowds thin out, the hardest part about caffeinating at John Mills is actually finding it; access is either through a gift shop or down the driveway of a parking garage.
 It’s an odd location, to be sure, but the forage is well worth it as John Mills is the second channel through which Bunker coffee flows (the other being Bunker in Milton).
-Their cold brews are pretty much the only thing getting some of us through this summer (read: life).
+Their cold brews are pretty much the only thing getting some of us through the day (read: life).

 These guys aren’t big on bragging, but if they were they’d probably tell you about how they were voted the top café in Australia 2016 on Beanhunter.
-They’d probably also go on about the Michelin star quality of their java, but like I said, they’re not braggers.
+They’d probably also go on about the Michelin star quality of their java, but like we said, they’re not braggers.
 Nor are they ones to be tied down to any one roaster; Coffee Anthology brings in beans from all over the country so you can always be guaranteed something different.

 As Brisbane’s branch of the Maclean roastery, Botero House's reputation for good coffee meant they were always going to be a smash.
 Their studio-style digs on Adelaide Street are homey but not kitsch, cool but not cool, and is good for everything from morning coffee right through to evening tapas.
 Botero offers five coffee blends to choose from at the counter (no, we can’t pick a favourite), all of which are available to purchase for the fanatic’s home use.